 |ECON 727||Advanced Econometrics 2||4|

 |At least two (2) Economics electives||8|

-Major credit toward ECON 606 Intermediate Microeconomics with Calculus and/or ECON 611 Intermediate Macroeconomic Analysis will be awarded to transfer students only if equivalent courses have been taken at the junior level or above.
+Major credit toward ECON 606 Intermediate Microeconomics with Calculus and/or ECON 611 Intermediate Macroeconomic Analysis will be awarded to transfer students only if equivalent courses have been taken at the upper level.
 Transfer students must take at least five of their economics courses at UNH.
 All economics-related courses taken at other institutions must be approved by the economics department in order for them to count toward the major.

 Or other Department approved quantitative course

 ECON 775 Applied Research Skills for Economists is the capstone course for the B.S. major and satisfies the capstone requirement of the University Discovery Program.

 Students may petition to substitute one business administration course for an economics elective if the course is at the 600 level or above and if a grade of C- or better is earned.
 Students may earn no more than 16 credits in internships, independent studies, field experience, and supervised student teaching experience.
 All Analytical Economics majors must satisfy the bachelor of science degree requirements, and all Discovery Program requirements.
 Students satisfy the Inquiry requirement of the Discovery Program before the end of their sophomore year by completing an Inquiry or Inquiry-attribute course within the Paul College, or another course offered by another college at the University.